Managing Cancer Anxiety and the Frustration of Unexplainable Symptoms

 Call the doctor.
 Do your part.
 So, off to the doctor we go for an echo and PE (pulmonary embolism) protocol CT.
 All is well.
 I just need to ask.
 Am I just out of shape and anxious?
 It can’t be that simple, right?
 What is the root of the shortness of breath?
 I know I have it.
 I feel it.
 I look like a fool and a hypochondriac.
 Great!
 Now I will be known as the girl with lung cancer that can’t be satisfied with a good report.
 That’s definitely NOT me.

-I only know how I feel
+Only you know how you feel

 Then I start thinking about myself and wonder if I am psychosomatic or is this real.
 Am I worrying about shortness of breath and foot pain to the point of making it worse?
 The whole mind over matter thing really is powerful.
 There really is truth to it and did I just fall into my own trap?
 Then I feel really dumb.

 On the other hand, I know that only I know how I feel.
 Only I know that my feet hurt and that I am short of breath, but no one seems to know why.
-And let’s just be real -- the wonderful world of the interwebs definitely doesn’t help.
+And let’s just be real - the wonderful world of the interwebs definitely doesn’t help.

 When your friends become medical experts